megabrr/T440P_Coreboot_EDK2/README.md

 # How-to Coreboot a Thinkpad T440p with the EDK2 Payload (UEFI).

-This guide assumes that you have an unlocked Bios (i.e. able to use flashrom - p internal).
+This guide assumes that you have an unlocked Bios and a **backup of the original Bios** (i.e. able to use flashrom - p internal).
 All the commands are run in MX Linux.
 They should work in other debian variant.

 **WARNING: If the current OS installed on the laptop is working in legacy bios mode (i.e. not using uefi), the OS won't boot after flashing EDK2 and you will have to reinstall.**

-## Before we begin
+## Step 1 - Linux upgrade
 Make sure your linux distribution is up to date.
 ```
 sudo apt update -y
 sudo apt upgrade -y
 ```

-## Step 1 - Use Libreboot script to install all the dependencies.
+## Step 2 - Use Libreboot script to install all the dependencies.
 ```
 sudo apt install -y python-is-python3
 git clone https://codeberg.org/libreboot/lbmk
 cd lbmk/
 sudo ./build dependencies debian
 ```
-## Step 2 - Use Libreboot to get all the necessary Blobs.
+## Step 3 - Use Libreboot to get all the necessary Blobs.

-## Step 3 - Configure Coreboot
+## Step 4 - Configure Coreboot
 Download and checkout Coreboot with GIT.
 I'm using version 4.22.01.
 If you want to use anything else you can find the tag or the branch here: https://review.coreboot.org/plugins/gitiles/coreboot
 ```